 The fact that Johnny Appleseed planted seeds instead of grafting apples was part of what made him so special.
 Apple seeds grow into trees that bear fruit that’s different than their parent; it’s a gamble to plant an apple seed.

-Chances are, you’ll get a small, sour apple and not a big, crispy, sweet one.
-But sometimes, you’ll get an especially delicious, hardy, or otherwise remarkable offspring.
+Chances are, you’ll get a smaller, more sour apple and not a big, crispy, sweet one.
+But, sometimes you’ll get an especially delicious, hardy, or otherwise remarkable offspring.
 This was the case in many of Johnny Appleseed’s experiments.
 In fact, we have him to thank for the genetic lines of some of our beloved apples today.
 Nearly all commercial apple growers, even back then, grafted trees to ensure desirable characteristics.
+This process involves attaching a cutting from a known variety to a rootstock, also usually of a known variety.
+The result is a genetic clone of the parent, so no new varieties can be developed this way.

 Cider and Apple Diversity